DigiBP/Boese/README.md

 <img width="600" alt="JivoChat_conversation" src="https://user-images.githubusercontent.com/101626421/170881999-2485b3fb-e165-4646-b9a5-723abe73bb07.png">

 In the contact center where the conversation takes place it's also possible to create a deal.
-It's marked on the screenshot with a red box: this deal can be assigned to a teammember; in this case it's assigned to Ramona Boeh.
+It's marked on the screenshot with a red box: this deal can be assigned to a team member; in this case, it's assigned to Ramona Boeh.
 The study program coordinator can add a description of the deal, set the value of the deal and add a task with a reminder.
 This deal is then automatically visible in the JivoChat CRM which is structured as a Kanban board.

 <img width="600" alt="JivoChat_CRM" src="https://user-images.githubusercontent.com/101626421/170882420-b8ad74cf-406f-447c-a05b-f63188d2de04.png">
 As soon as the customer's needs are fulfilled, the study program coordinator can set the chat on "resolved".
 We can enable a webhook in JivoChat for connecting it via API to a google spreadsheet which serves as a database where all the conversations are stored.
 Thus, JivoChat with implemented CRM and database storage can serve as a replacement of the CRM light in DidacNew with which Kalaidos FH currently works.